guillotinaweb/guillotina_react/docs/api.md

 // ...
 const Ctx = useTraversal()
 // ...
-Ctx.setPath('/db/guillotina/') // will navigate tracersal to the container Ctx.doAction // show an action
+Ctx.doAction // show an action
 Ctx.cancelAction // hide (terminate) the latest action.
 Used, when the process completes Ctx.flash // Show a flash message on the main screen